Work Email is Dying and That Means a Lot for Teamwork Online

 Hold up.
 This seems to be saying that email isn't so much for communication as it is to get rid of communication (attain that coveted inbox zero and feel all the productivity endorphins that come with it) and move to the next "task."

-And wouldn't work communication feel better if, instead of being stiff and formal, it had that leisurely back and forth feel?
+And wouldn't the way your team works online as well as standard communication feel better if, instead of being stiff and formal, it had that leisurely back and forth feel?